RocketDerp/April14_2025/Grim_Blunt/Pop/Social_Media_Society_did_not.md

 https://old.reddit.com/r/Music/comments/1p6h2gs/taylor_swift_branded_a_coward_for_staying_silent/

 Front page of Reddit.
 People calling out the icons they fixate on, status symbols, for not standing up.
 When did Reddit start a "Day 25 of x until Trump is impeached / removed / Fox News understood as fiction.
 Cult and fictio addiction problemin USA addressed" posting every 12 hours?
 People are more concerned about kitten photos, Formula 1 races, and Nintedo Switch 2025 vs. Steam hardware 2025.
+Trump and MAGA is a global threat to humanity.
+Russia winning an information war is a thrat to all humanism, it is self-harm to even domestic Russia what Surkov unleashed.